Preakness Stakes: Evolution of the Triple Crown series

 The Preakness is the second leg in American thoroughbred racing's Triple Crown series and almost always attracts the Kentucky Derby winner, some of the other horses that ran in the Derby, and often a few horses that did not start in the Derby.
 The Preakness is 1 3/16 miles, or 9 1/2 furlongs (1.88 km), compared to the Kentucky Derby, which is 1 1/4 miles / 10 furlongs (2 km).
 It is followed by the third leg, the Belmont Stakes, which is 1 1/2 miles / 12 furlongs (2.4 km).

 Since 1932, the order of Triple Crown races has the Kentucky Derby first, followed by the Preakness Stakes and then the Belmont Stakes.
 Prior to 1932, the Preakness was run before the Derby eleven times.
 On May 12, 1917, and again on May 13, 1922, the Preakness and the Derby were run on the same day.

-To date, the Preakness is run on the third Saturday in May, two weeks after the Kentucky Derby, and three weeks before the Belmont Stakes.
-Consequently, the race is run no earlier than May 15, and no later than May 21.
-One exception is 2020, as that race was run in early October due to the COVID-19 pandemic.
+Until 2027, the Preakness was run on the third Saturday in May, two weeks after the Kentucky Derby, and three weeks before the Belmont Stakes.
+Consequently, the race was run no earlier than May 15, and no later than May 21.
+One exception was 2020, as that race was run in early October due to the COVID-19 pandemic.

+On August 5, 2026, officials announced that the date of the Preakness would be moved to the fourth Sunday in May, three weeks after the Kentucky Derby and two weeks before the Belmont Stakes.
+The date was moved to incentivize trainers who run horses in the Derby to also run their horses in the Preakness, especially after the formation of the Thoroughbred Championship Series which does not include the Preakness on its schedule.